paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-003-federal-maritime-commission.md

 <a id="section-307"></a>
 ## § 307.
 Expenditures

-The Federal Maritime Commission may make such expenditures as are necessary in the performance of its functions from funds appropriated or otherwise made available to it, which appropriations are authorized.
+**(a) In General.—** The Federal Maritime Commission may make such expenditures as are necessary in the performance of its functions from funds appropriated or otherwise made available to it, which appropriations are authorized.

+**(b) Prohibition.—** Notwithstanding subsection (a), the Federal Maritime Commission may not expend any funds appropriated or otherwise made available to it to a non-Federal entity to issue an award, prize, commendation, or other honor that is not related to the purposes set forth in section 40101.

 ### Statutory Notes